University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/HiC/hicprac.md

 ![hic-pro process](https://media.springernature.com/full/springer-static/image/art%3A10.1186%2Fs13059-015-0831-x/MediaObjects/13059_2015_831_Fig4_HTML.gif?as=webp)

-## Inspect the results, answer a couple easy questions
+## Inspect the results, answer these questions

 1. What's the uniquely mapping rates of of dixon_2M and dixon_2M_2?

-2. 65.51% and 65.862%
-3. Are all the uniquely mapping read pairs become valid interactions?
+2. Are all the uniquely mapping read pairs become valid interactions?
 If not, how many percentage of it becomes valid interactions?

-4. No; 48.11% for dixon_2M and 48.10% for dixon_2M_2
-5. What kinds of uninformative reads have been removed, please list at least three kinds?
+3. What kinds of uninformative reads have been removed, please list at least three kinds?
 What's the biggest contamination?

-6. Duplications, dangling ends, Self_Cycle_pairs, Religation_pairs etc; both are dangling end read pairs;
-7. How many binned interactions have over 5 read pairs mapped to the bins at each resolution?
+4. How many binned interactions have over 5 read pairs mapped to the bins at each resolution?
-8. at 500kb, dixon_2M has 537 and dixon_2M_2 has 553.
-9. at 1mb, dixon_2M has 2215 and dixon_2M_2 has 2243.

 ## Identify significant interactions using FitHiC